makspll/bevy_mod_scripting/readme.md

 ### Defining an API
-Simply implement the APIProvider trait, and use your struct in the ScriptHost type
+Simply implement the APIProvider trait + any others required by the specific ScriptHost your're using, and use your struct in the ScriptHost type

 ``` rust
 use std::sync::Mutex;